rmsrosa/random_notes/docs/src/generative/probability_flow.md

 On the other hand, [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, Poole (2020)](https://arxiv.org/abs/2011.13456) models the score function directly as a (trained) neural network.

-### With a onlinear scalar diagonal noise amplitude
+### With a nonlinear scalar diagonal noise amplitude

 In [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, Poole (2020)](https://arxiv.org/abs/2011.13456), the authors consider the more general SDE
 ```math